fyrejet/fyrejet/README.md

 Fyrejet is a web-framework that is designed for speed and ease-of-use.
 After working with numerous frameworks, you never fail to appreciate the ease of development with Express.
 In fact, it is so easy that it is appropriate for novice developers to learn how to code.

 Unfortunately, that comes at a cost.
 While Express brings the speed of development, its performance is just okay-ish.
 Other frameworks either provide different APIs, are incompatible with Express middlewares or provide less functionality.
 For instance, Restana, a great API-oriented framework by jkybernees provides incredible performance, but only a subset of Express APIs, making it not suitable as an Express replacement.
+Moreover, Express relies on `Object.setPrototypeOf` in request handling, which is inherently slow (see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf) and whose performance has drastically decreased after Node.js 12.16.0.

 Fyrejet does not strive to be the fastest framework.
-However, Fyrejet seeks to be faster than Express, while providing most of the original Express API.
+However, Fyrejet seeks to be faster than Express, while providing very Express-like API.
 In fact, Fyrejet uses slightly modified<sup>[1](#footnote1)</sup> Express automated unit tests to verify the codebase.
-Moreover, Fyrejet offers you to use Express APIs with uWebSockets.js, enabling even greater performance at the cost of minor incompatibilities.
+Moreover, Fyrejet offers you the ability to use Express APIs with uWebSockets.js (not production ready yet).

-Finally, Fyrejet is flexible enough to offer you additional abilities to increase your route performance, such as disabling Express API for certain routes or for the whole project.
-You choose.

 Starting with Fyrejet 2.2.x, Fyrejet is only compatible with Node.js 12 and higher.